Your London firm's WordPress site runs on forty plugins, and two of them are the security incident waiting to happen

 How to choose a developer in London

 Hire a team that audits your plugins before quoting and tells you plainly which ones are security risks and which to rebuild as custom code.
 A partner who just reaches for more plugins is recreating the problem.
 Ask what Core Web Vitals they'll commit to and how they harden the site against the threats London compliance teams care about.
-Make sure there's a maintenance plan, and connect the site to your CRM and business intelligence dashboard so marketing can see what the traffic actually does.
+Make sure there's a maintenance plan, and connect the site to your CRM and business intelligence (BI) dashboard so marketing can see what the traffic actually does.

 Timeline: what happens, and when